Updated December 2019: Update includes new hotels and properties, removal of discontinued brands.

 The two most popular Aruba beaches, by far, are Eagle Beach and Palm Beach.
 Both beaches are located in the developed hotel areas on western part of the island.
 These are the most visited beaches by locals, hotel guests and cruise ship visitors.

 What kind of resorts are there in Aruba?

-On the Palm Beach strip there are the high-rise resorts, big hotel chains and taller buildings.
-Across the street from the hotels there is shopping, restaurant, clubs and some art.
-Meanwhile on the Eagle Beach strip there are low-rise resorts (maximum 5 floors), time share resorts and condominiums and just a handful of restaurants.
+On ritzy Palm Beach strip are located the high-rise resorts, big hotel chains and taller buildings.
+Across the street from the hotels there is shopping, restaurant, clubs, art and movie theater.
+In the Eagle Beach resort area there are low-rise resorts (maximum 5 floors), timeshare resorts and condominiums and a handful of restaurants.